Dismissing Harassment Charges

 You should feel safe in knowing that your side of the story will not be shared with anyone.

-For example, if you’ve been charged with harassment for violating a Restraining Order, your should know this.
+For example, if you’ve been charged with harassment for violating a Restraining Order, your lawyer should know this.

 Now let’s turn to four strategies for dismissing your harassment charges.